I’m a writer, child sexual abuse survivor-activist, and climate change activist, among other things.

 – I’m a graduate of Stanford University and Vanderbilt Law School.

-– The passion I experience for my writing can feel as necessary as the act of breathing; and so, despite having so far achieved little of external success in my avocation, I – like many other writers in similar circumstances – happily struggle on, grateful for whatever resonances of meaning and connection my work may hold for readers, and finding, in any case, fulfillment in the effort itself.
+– The passion I continue to experience for my writing can feel, at times, as necessary as the act of breathing; and so, despite having achieved little, so far anyway, of external success in my avocation, I – as with many other writers in similar circumstances – happily struggle on, grateful for whatever resonances of meaning and connection my work may hold for readers, whatever motivation it may provide for helping to create a better world, and finding, in any case, fulfillment in the effort itself.

 And so I write.